chef-boneyard/chef-web-docs-2016/includes_style_guide/includes_style_guide_rst.rst

 Lists
 =====================================================
-Lists and tables can be useful.
-The following sections describe the various lists and tables that CHEF is using for its documentation.
+Lists are useful!
+The following sections describe the various list types that CHEF is using for its documentation.
 A list must have a blank row before and after the list items.

 Bulleted Lists
 -----------------------------------------------------
 Bulleted lists are useful for breaking up text blocks and for drawing attention to a group of items.
 What it looks like::

     * text goes here
     * text goes here
     * text goes here
     * text goes here

 For example: